FOP-AUTOMATE/FOP-Automate-Template/README.md

 Sadly we can't just use ./create.ps1, because ExecutionPolicy is set to restricted by default.

-if you wan't to change this, you can do so by typing
+if you want to change this, you can do so by typing

 ```ps
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted